Sports Coach Logo Sports Coach Training Principles Fitness Components

 When dealing with an injury, many people worry about gaining weight while they let their bodies recover.
 But, it is essential to know that you can prevent a lot of weight gain by adjusting your diet to match your current activity level.

-If you are moving less, you may want to eat less since your body will not require as many calories.
+You should eat less if you move less since your body will not require as many calories.
 In addition to adjusting your consumption to match your movement, you will also want to prioritize protein intake.
-Protein is very satiating, and consuming enough of it will help you avoid overeating.
+Protein is very satiating, and consuming enough will help you avoid overeating.

-It would help if you also ate lots of anti-inflammatory foods to promote further healing, such as tomatoes, leafy greens, nuts, fatty fish, olive oil, and berries.
+To promote further healing, it would help if you also ate lots of anti-inflammatory foods, such as tomatoes, leafy greens, nuts, fatty fish, olive oil, and berries.

 Final Thoughts

 If you are struggling with a wrist injury, remember that you do not have to give up exercising altogether.
-Keep these tips in mind as you restructure your workouts to accommodate your recovery, and you will be back to your regular training before you know it!
+Remember these tips as you restructure your workouts to accommodate your recovery, and you will be back to your regular training before you know it!

 Page Reference